tubiz/voguepay-woocommerce-payment-gateway/readme.txt

 == Changelog ==

+= 2.0.1 =
+* Fix: This fix the errors that display on the order received page if another payment method is selected

 = 2.0.0 =
 * 	New: Check if NGN is set as store currency.
 As Voguepay only process transactions in Naira
 *	Fix: Fine tuned the IPN (Instant Payment Notification).
 Immediately a payment transaction occurs a notification is sent by Voguepay to your site.
 This allows an order payment status to be updated realtime as soon as a payment transaction occurs and before a user is redirected back to the site.